1. Get started

 Timetable view

-Master or individual view that displays activities, e.g. class, teacher, room master view, Grade 8 view, etc.
+Master or individual view displaying activities, like class, teacher, room master view or Grade 8 view

 Timetabler

-Group of cards on the same position or overlapping each other
+Multiple cards occupying the same position or overlapping

 Gap / Pause / Window